 Six NCAC Presidents have served on the NCAA’s Presidents Council, most recently Tom Chema, former President of Hiram (2011-2014).
 Two of this group have served as the national chairs of the Presidents Council.
 Thomas Courtice, President of Ohio Wesleyan, served as chair (2002) to end his four-year tenure (1998-2002) on the Council.
 His predecessor at OWU, David Warren, also served as chair during his term, 1988-92.
 This OWU service follows a tradition in the NCAA, with the Reverend Herbert Welch, serving on the founding Executive Committee of the NCAA in 1906, its first year.
 Wittenberg’s William Kinnison and Michele T. Myers and Dale Knobel of Denison also served on the Council.
 Ohio Wesleyan's Rock Jones currently sits on the Division III Presidents Advosiry Group.

 Nine NCAC Administrators have served on the NCAA Management Council for Division III, the most notable being Al Van Wie, the retired Wooster athletic director, who also served as an NCAA Vice-President during his tenure, 1986-90.
 Founding Executive Director Dennis Collins served a four-year term (1992-1996), followed by former Allegheny Associate Athletic Director Maureen Hager (1997-99).
 Bob Malekoff, the former athletic director at Wooster, served a term and Bob Rosencrans, the former athletic director at Wittenberg, served a partial term in 1992.
 Garnett Purnell, Director of Athletics at Wittenberg served a four-year term that ended in 2010; and Knobel completed his term in 2012-13.
-Allegheny Athletic Director Portia Hoeg concluded her stint on the Council as the Vice Chair.
+Former Allegheny Athletic Director Portia Hoeg served on the Council as the Vice Chair.
 DePauw AD Stevie Baker-Watson is a current member of the Management Council.

 Professor Jeff Ankrom, one of Wittenberg’s faculty athletic representatives, has been very active on NCAA committees, including a stint as a Vice President of the national Faculty Athletics Representatives Association.
 Ankromhas also served as the chair of the NCAA DIII Financial Aid Committee.
 Wittenberg's Wendy Gradwohl finished a stint as the FARA Division III vice president in 2015.
 The Conference has also been well represented on many national committees, as numerous administrators and coaches have served on sports and legislative committees over the past 32 years.